Brendonovich/swift-rs/README.md

 # swift-rs
-Communicate between Rust and Swift with ease!
+Call Swift functions from Rust with ease!

 ## Todo
 - Swift class deallocation from rust (implementing Drop and using deallocate_{type} methods)